Home > Gertie's Home > Gertie's Hurricane Know-it-All Center

 Clothing: racin' T-shirts, shorts, undies, long pants, rain gear, and sturdy shoes to wear outside to film when the 347-mph winds whip by.
 Also you women might wanna get a girdle and padded bra cuz wet clothes can get real clingy.

-First Aid Stuff: allergy medicines, cream for bug bites, Prozac and other prescription drugs to help y'all cope with being indoors with your relatives.
+First Aid Stuff: allergy medicines, cream for bug bites, beer, wart or ringworm remover (depending on what relatives are stayin' with ya), Prozac and other prescription drugs to help y'all cope with cabin fever and homicidal urges.

-Toiletries: Hygiene items to keep yer purty parts clean, toilet paper, wet wipes, and condoms.
-Oh hush, I know all about what goes on during hurricanes when the power goes out and there ain't nothin' to do!
+Toiletries: Hygienic thangs to keep ya fresh as a rose like, beer toilet paper, wet wipes, yes, and condoms.
+Oh hush, y'all know all about what goes on during hurricanes when the power goes out and there ain't nothin' to do for the easily bored folks!

-Lights: flashlights, batteries, a nice camera to take pictures of your neighbor screamin' and runnin' bare butt down the road after finding a snake that got blowed in through the winder.
+Lights: flashlights, batteries, a'course a video camera would be real nice to film your neighbor screamin' and runnin' bare butt down the road after finding a snake that got blowed in his bathroom winder.
+Don't forget to film yourself in the wind tellin' how it all sounded like a freight train.

 Radios: battery operated radios, CD/tape players, and a good weather radio.
-Don't forget Alan Jackson CDs and if you got a portable DVD player, y'all can watch them old NASCAR races.
+Don't forget yer Bocephus, Lynyrd Skynrd, (FREEBIRD!) and Roger Miller CDs, and if you got a portable DVD player, take Ol' Yeller, Talladega Nights, and old NASCAR races on DVD and y'all are set.

 Money: don't count on being able to go to the bank to get money to bribe Aunt Bertha to give you her gasoline powered generator.
-There ain't enough money in the world to let her freezer thaw and ruin those church bake sale pies she's been making.
+There ain't enough money in the world to let her freezer thaw and ruin those church bake sale goodies she's been hoarding.

-Toys: get books, magazines, and fun games like Twister, fly paper, and a bug zapper to entertain.
+Toys: get books, magazines, cards, Twister game and a bug zapper to entertain.
 Kids'll want fake tattoos (just like Momma's) for fun.

 Important documents: these are ... uh ... important.
 Put 'em in baggies to keep 'em from gettin' wet.
-There's insurance forms, medical records, bank account numbers, Social Security cards and your #3 Dale Earnhardt signed baseball cap.
+There's insurance forms, medical records, bank account numbers, Social Security cards and your #3 Dale Earnhardt signed baseball cap certificate of proof.

 Tools: keep your wrenches, hammers, saws, duct tape, glue, and WD-40 spray with you during the storm.

-Second, y'all need to have a Family Disaster Plan.
-Have a "set down" with your kinfolk and discuss the following things:
+Next, y'all need to have a Family Disaster Plan.
+Have a come-to-Jesus meetin with your kinfolk to discuss the following things:

 • What bad things could happen?
 Will the basement flood?
-Will the wind blow over that half-dead pin oak by the shed?
+Will the wind blow over that half-dead pine tree by the shed?
 And most important, will Uncle Earl have to stay longer than a day?

 • Where is the safe room or the safest room in the house?
 Is it big enough for Momma?

 • Where's the closest emergency shelter?
-Is Uncle Earl allowed?
+Has the temporary restraining order for Uncle Earl expired?

 • What will you do with the dogs?
 And no, puttin' them under the porch ain't the right answer.